 Yellow Megan Jacobson RELEASED FEBRUARY 2016 Shortlisted in the Older Readers category of the 2017 CBCA Book of the Year Awards.
 If fourteen-year-old Kirra is having a mid-life crisis now, then it doesn't bode well for her life expectancy.
 Her so-called friends bully her, whatever semblance of a mother she had has been drowned at the bottom of a gin bottle ever since her dad left them for another woman, and a teenage ghost is speaking to her through a broken phone booth.
 Kirra and the ghost make a pact.
 She'll prove who murdered him almost twenty years ago if he makes her popular, gets her parents back together, and promises not to haunt her.
 But things aren't so simple, and Kirra realises that people can be haunted in more ways than one.
 'In her first novel, Megan Jacobson reveals herself to be a masterful storyteller . . .
 This is young-adult fiction at its best.'
-Nick Earls Extract
+Nick Earls

-They would be pretty.
+Extract They would be pretty.
 Their eyes and lips and noses are arranged in all the proper places, in the proper proportions.
 They would be pretty, except for the furious expressions they're all wearing as they look at me.
 I know this to be true: there is a special corner of hell that's called being a fourteen-year-old girl.
 About the author Megan Jacobson grew up in Darwin and the far north coast of New South Wales, but now lives in Sydney, where she works in TV news production at the ABC.
 She has a degree in journalism and has worked as a question writer for TV game shows, and as an in-house script storyliner and script editor for several Australian television dramas.
-Years 7-10

 Text type Fiction

 Themes

-Family, Friendship, Mental health, Romance, Love, Relationships, Grief, Fears
+Mental health, Family, Friendship, Coming of age, Identity, Belonging

 General capabilities

-Literacy, Critical and creative thinking, Personal and social capability, Ethical understanding
+Critical and creative thinking, Ethical understanding, Literacy

 Unit of work

 penguin.com.au/teachers

-ISBN: 9780143573913 RRP: \$19.99 Pages: 368
+ISBN: 9780143000976 RRP: \$19.99 Pages: 256